farazahmadi/academic-hugo/content/project/icecream-cleaning/index.md

 This work is a preliminary data analysis task done on a survey data set done on ice cream brands.
 Its purpose is to clean and prepare the data set using different packages in R so that it can be used most easily by the analysts.
 This data set accompanies the __“Seven Summits of Marketing Research”__ text by Greg Allenby and Jeff Brazell.
 This was my first assignment for the Marketing Analysis course I had in fall 2020.

-The report is produced using *Rstudio* as an HTML file named [main.html](https://github.com/farazahmadi/Icecream-survey-cleaning/blob/main/main.html), however, the R Markdown file and all appendix files are attached if you want to knit the original R file yourself.
+The [report](/proj/proj-html.html) is produced using *Rstudio* as an HTML file.
+You can find the code on my [github page](https://github.com/farazahmadi/Icecream-survey-cleaning).

 1. Reading the Seven Summits ice cream data
 2. Reducing to essential variables needed for analyses